marius6996/fancyalt/README.md

 # ✨ FancyAlt

 **Created by: Jill Platts**
-**© 2025.
-All rights reserved.**

-FancyAlt is a creative **AI-powered API** for analyzing images and generating accessible, human-friendly alt-text captions, vivid storytelling, and content moderation.
+FancyAlt is a creative AI-powered API for analyzing images and generating accessible, human-friendly alt-text captions, vivid storytelling, and content moderation.

 Perfect for improving accessibility, storytelling, and visual content understanding.

 ---
 ## 📸 What FancyAlt Can Do